Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: Abstract

 \section{Abstract}

-In this paper, we investigate the beamforming design problem in an integrated sensing and communication (ISAC) system, where a multi-antenna base station simultaneously serves multiple communication users while performing radar sensing.
-We formulate the problem as the minimization of the total transmit power, subject to signal-to-interference-plus-noise ratio (SINR) constraints for communication users and mean-squared-error (MSE) constraints for radar sensing.
-The core challenge arises from the complex coupling between communication SINR requirements and sensing performance metrics.
-To efficiently address this challenge, we first establish the equivalence between the original ISAC beamforming problem and its semidefinite relaxation (SDR), derive its Lagrangian dual formulation, and further reformulate it as a generalized downlink beamforming (GDB) problem with potentially indefinite weighting matrices.
-Compared to the classical DB problem, the presence of indefinite weighting matrices in the GDB problem introduces substantial analytical and computational challenges.
-Our key technical contributions include (i) a necessary and sufficient condition for the boundedness of the GDB problem, and (ii) a tailored efficient fixed point iteration (FPI) algorithm with a provable convergence guarantee for solving the GDB problem.
-Building upon these results, we develop a duality-based fixed point iteration (Dual-FPI) algorithm, which integrates an outer subgradient ascent loop with an inner FPI loop.
-Simulation results demonstrate that the proposed Dual-FPI algorithm achieves globally optimal solutions while significantly reducing computational complexity compared with existing baseline approaches.
+This paper considers the transmit beamforming design problem in an integrated sensing and communication (ISAC) system, where a multi-antenna base station simultaneously serves multiple communication users and performs radar sensing.
+The problem is formulated as the minimization of the total transmit power subject to signal-to-interference-plus-noise ratio (SINR) constraints for communication users and mean-squared-error (MSE) constraints for radar sensing.
+We show that the semidefinite relaxation (SDR) of the original problem is tight, derive its Lagrangian dual, and reformulate it as a generalized downlink beamforming (GDB) problem with potentially indefinite weighting matrices.
+Compared to the classical downlink beamforming problem, the indefinite weighting matrices in the GDB problem cause the problem to be possibly unbounded and prevent the direct application of classical fixed point iteration (FPI) algorithms whose convergence relies on the standard interference function theory.
+To address these challenges, we first derive a necessary and sufficient condition for the boundedness of the GDB problem and then develop a tailored FPI algorithm with a comprehensive theoretical analysis, including global convergence guarantees, stability characterization of the fixed points, and a linear convergence rate.
+Since the FPI algorithm requires appropriate initial points, we further propose three initialization strategies that offer different trade-offs between theoretical guarantees and computational costs.
+Building upon all of previous results, we propose a duality-based FPI (Dual-FPI) algorithm that integrates an outer subgradient ascent loop with an inner FPI loop, and prove its overall convergence.
+Numerical results demonstrate that the proposed Dual-FPI algorithm achieves globally optimal solutions while being about two orders of magnitude faster than existing semidefinite programming based approaches.